mamisaki/TractoFlowProc/README.md

 The command returns immediately and the process runs in the background.
 The process takes a long time: >10h for one subject.
 Multiple subjects can be processed in parallel, depending on the number of CPU cores.

-The script will skip subjects with a 'PFT_Tracking/*__pft_tracking_prob_wm_seed_0.trk' file in the results directory, unless the --overwrite option is set.
+The script will skip subjects with a 'PFT_Tracking/*__pft_tracking_prob_wm_seed_0.trk' file in the results directory unless the --overwrite option is set.

 The script copies the input files to ~/tractflow_work, processes them in that directory, and rsyncs the results to the original location (some processes fail on a network drive).